-- 1. Use the Raster ➤ Conversion ➤ Polygonize (Raster to Vector) tool to vectorize your green lines to polygons.
-If you don't remember how, you can review it in Lesson: Raster to Vector Conversion. - 2.
-Save as $rautjarvi_green_polygon.shp$ inside the digitizing folder. - 3.
+- Use the Raster ► Conversion ► Polygonize (Raster to Vector) tool to vectorize your green lines to polygons.
+If you don't remember how, you can review it in Conversão Matricial para Vetor ILSI. - Save as rautjarvi_green_polygon.shp inside the digitizing folder.

 Zoom in and see what the polygons look like.
 You will get something like this:

-- 4. Next option to get points out of those polygons is to get their centroids: - 1.
-Open Vector ► Geometry Tools ► Centroids.... - 2.
-Set Input Layer to rautjarvi_green_polygon (the polygon layer you have just created) - 3.
-Set Centroids output to green_centroids.shp file within the folder digitizing - 4.
-Check Open output file after running algorithm - 5.
-Press Run.
-This will calculate the centroids for the polygons as a new layer and add it to the project.
+Next one option to get points out of those polygons is to get their centroids:

+- Open Vector ► Geometry tools ► Polygon centroids. - Set the polygon layer you just got as the input file for the tool. - Name the output as green_centroids.shp inside the digitizing folder. - Check Add result to canvas. - Run the tool to calculate the centroids for the polygons.

-- 5. Now you can remove the rautjarvi_green_polygon layer from the TOC. - 6.
-Change the symbology of the centroids layer as follows: - 1.
-Open the Layer Properties for green_centroids. - 2.
-Go to the Symbology tab. - 3.
-Set Size to 1.00 and choose Map Units
+Now you can remove the rautjarvi_green_polygon layer from the TOC.

+Change the symbology of the centroids layer as:

+- Open the Layer Properties for green_centroids.

+- Go to the Symbology tab.

+- Set the Unit to Map unit.

+- Set the Size to 1.